 The Statute is publishedFondazione Capellino’s statute

-The foundation is recognised by the Prefecture of GenoaOfficial letter by the Prefecture of Genoa
+The foundation is recognized by the Prefecture of GenoaOfficial letter by the Prefecture of Genoa

 The Italian tax authority responds positively to Fondazione Capellino’s request for an appeal submitted in November 2018 regarding the correct designated tax classification of the activities of the foundation’s holdings.Tax authority’s reply

-At 2.25 pm the Almo Nature donation act on behalf of the Capellino Foundation is signed, making official the transfer to the Foundation of all Almo Nature properties and all accrued as of 1 January 2018.
+At 2:55 PM, the act to donate Almo Nature to Fondazione Capellino is signed, making the transfer of Almo Nature and all of its accrued as of January 1, 2018 to Fondazione Capellino official.